percona/pmm-doc/docs/using/alerting.md

 # Integrated Alerting

 !!! caution alert alert-warning "Disclaimer"
     Integrated Alerting is currently in [Technical Preview](../details/glossary.md#technical-preview).
 This means that this feature is still under development and is subject to change.
-For other cases, see the [Alternative alerting options](#alternative-alerting-options) section.
+For other alerting options, see [Alternative alerting options](#alternative-alerting-options).

 Alerting notifies of important or unusual activity in your database environments so that you can identify and resolve problems quickly.